TheComputerM/localbox/README.md

 type SandboxPhaseOptions struct {
 	MemoryLimit  int               `json:"memory_limit,omitempty" doc:"Maximum total memory usage allowed by the whole control group in KB, '-1' for no limit" default:"-1"`
 	TimeLimit    int               `json:"time_limit,omitempty" doc:"Maximum CPU time of the program in milliseconds, '-1' for no limit" default:"5000"`
+	WallTimeLimit int               `json:"wall_time_limit,omitempty" doc:"Maximum wall time of the program in milliseconds, '-1' for no limit" default:"10000"`
 	FilesLimit   int               `json:"files_limit,omitempty" doc:"Maximum number of open files allowed in the sandbox, '-1' for no limit" default:"64"`
 	ProcessLimit int               `json:"process_limit,omitempty" doc:"Maximum number of processes allowed in the sandbox" default:"64"`
 	Network      bool              `json:"network,omitempty" doc:"Whether to enable network access in the sandbox" default:"false"`